geomatics-io/ObjectListView/docs/recipes.rst

 23. How do I make a column that shows just an image?
 ----------------------------------------------------

-    *I want to show a meetings room's availablity as an icon, without any text.
+    *I want to show a meetings room's availability as an icon, without any text.
     What's the best way to do that?*

 To show only an image in a column, do this::